jasminellok/kings-crown/README.md

 ### December 16
 * Dodging hits mini game finish
+* Splash page with description, rules and instructions

 ### December 17
 * CSS and finding/ creating images to use